dbuenzli/jsonc/README.md

-Jsont — JSON data description and codecs for OCaml
+Jsont — JSON data structure codecs for OCaml
 -------------------------------------------------------------------------------
 Release %%VERSION%%

-Jsont describes JSON data structures in OCaml with combinators.
+Jsont describes JSON data structures in OCaml with codec combinators.
 The resulting typed descriptions enable backend JSON codecs to encode and decode these structures from/to OCaml values.

-Jsont's descriptions can be used with different backends.
+Jsont's codecs can be used with different backends.
 The library comes with a [Jsonm][1] backend and a JavaScript backend that depends on [js_of_ocaml][2] and uses the browsers' builtin JSON codecs.

 Jsont and its backends depend on [Jsonm][1] and [js_of_ocaml][2].
 They are distributed under the BSD3 license.